Jaymerist/WEB-DesignStudio/README.md

 The 'contact' links in the home page body and navigation bar are functional.

-Commit history is unavailable for this project as it was moved from a seperate directory.
+**eCommit history is unavailable for this project as it was moved from a seperate directory.**